sriyanshujaiswal/SQL-Python-Ecommerce_Project/README.md

 ## Conclusion
 This project demonstrates how to combine SQL and Python for comprehensive data analysis in the e-commerce domain.
 By answering various business questions, you can gain valuable insights to make informed decisions.

-## Acknowledgements
-We would like to thank [Your Name] for providing the dataset and guiding the project.